performance researchCreatine: 7 benefits beyond muscle building

 Creatine is the most studied supplement in history.
 The muscle gains are just the beginning — here are 7 mechanisms that matter for men 25-45.

-Creatine monohydrate is the most researched sports supplement in history — with over 500 peer-reviewed studies spanning more than three decades.
+Creatine monohydrate is the most researched sports supplement in history.
+Over 500 peer-reviewed studies span more than three decades.
 The conversation has long been dominated by muscle size and gym performance.
 That framing undersells what creatine actually does.

-For men 25–45, the relevant benefits extend significantly beyond hypertrophy: cognitive function, metabolic health, bone density, sleep resilience, and longevity-related mechanisms that are only now being characterized systematically.
+For men 25–45, the relevant benefits go well beyond hypertrophy.
+They include cognitive function, metabolic health, bone density, sleep resilience, and longevity-related mechanisms that researchers are only now characterizing systematically.

 Here is what the evidence actually shows.